whitfija/TLController/README.md

 # TLController
-code for the T/L Controller, an invention made for ORNL's Jump into STEM competition
+code for the T/L Controller, an invention made for ORNL's Jump into STEM competition; https://web.ornl.gov/sci/buildings/jump/about/

 - project description in pptx file
 - includes android app, website, models, and powerpoint